LuffyWesley/Asset-Converter-Project/README.md

 3. Digital/crypto currencies.
 Provides real-time and historical equity data
 4. Stock technical indicators.
 5. Sector performances.
 Provides real-time and historical sector performances calculated from S&P500 incumbents.

+Things needed to run this program:
+1. Plotly.
+Just type "pip install plotly" on command prompt/powershell for PC and terminal on MAC and run it.
+2. Google App Engine.

+    a.
+Download and install Python 2 from https://www.python.org/downloads/release/python-2714/.
+    b.
+Download and install the App Engine SDK from https://cloud.google.com/appengine/docs/python/download.

+    To test the program locally on your terminal/command prompt, navigate to the folder in which the code is and type "dev_appserver.py .".
+Don't miss the period and a space between the .py file and the period -- this tells it to look for your program's code in the current directory!